Love in Bright Landscapes: The Story of David McComb of the Triffids: Production

 Love in Bright Landscapes was completed with the direct support of the McComb family, and with the authorisation of his estate.
 Initial production and completion phases were supported by Vic Screen.
 The film uses McComb's own poems, letters and interview snippets as a narrative device, eschewing use of a traditional narrator.
 Much of the film's testimony and observations come from non-musical figures in his life.
 Love in Bright Landscapes tells the story of his upbringing in Western Australia, the formative influence of punk rock, literature, and cinema on his music, and depicts his lifelong struggle for recognition (both during his years with The Triffids, and afterward) and the health struggles that lead to his untimely death, in February 1999.

-While the film features interviews with McComb's close musical colleagues, including Triffids members Alsy MacDonald, Jill Birt, Martyn P. Casey and Graham Lee, the key interview contributions come from close lifelong friends, lovers and confidantes, including his brother /Triffids guitarist Robert McComb, friend and collaborator Adam Peters, former partner Joanne Alach, manager/confidante Sally Collins, and life long friend Phil Kakulas of the Blackeyed Susans (a band McComb co-founded in 1989).
+While the film features interviews with McComb's close musical colleagues, including Triffids members Alsy MacDonald, Jill Birt, Martyn P. Casey and Graham Lee, the key interview contributions come from close lifelong friends, lovers and confidantes, including his brother /Triffids guitarist Robert McComb, friend and collaborator Adam Peters, former partner Joanne Alach, manager/confidante Sally Collins, and lifelong friend Phil Kakulas of the Blackeyed Susans (a band McComb co-founded in 1989).
 Although Love in Bright Landscapes does employ some traditional narrative structures common in documentary, its free-flowing 'magpie aesthetic' was deliberately employed to echo McComb's own approach that allowed wide-ranging stylistic expression, as demanded by his material's needs.
 The filmmakers also used this approach to divert the film's stylistic approach from so-called conventional 'rock-documentary' methods.
 The film was created with unprecedented access to family archives, which included 35mm slides and 8mm film, shot by Dr. Harold McComb, (David McComb's late father) in the late 1950s and early 1960s.
 The film uses these elements to create historical context, and as visual accompaniment to McComb's music at certain junctures.

 Love in Bright Landscapes used McComb's poems as a partial narrative device.
 These posthumous works, published by Fremantle Arts Press as the volume Beautiful Waste, were complemented by newly discovered letters to David's brother John McComb (d.2014).
 Booker Prize-winning novelist DBC Pierre (Vernon God Little) collaborated with the production to read these works.
 The filmmakers approached Pierre after reading his contribution to a volume of writings about McComb, entitled Vagabond Holes.
 The co-editor of both these publications, the late academic Niall Lucy, was a close friend of David McComb's and appears in the film.

 The film was also selected as a MIFF Premiere Fund title by Melbourne International Film Festival and thus selected to premiere at the 2021's event, but full premiere screenings were not possible due to conditions created by the COVID-19 pandemic.
 The film is represented outside the Australia/NZ territory by White Light International Media.